-2022 K9 Utilizations:
+2023 K9 Utilizations:

-Tracks - 23
+Tracks - 10 (A decrease of 57%)

-(An increase of 109%)

-Narcotic Searches - 12

-(An increase of 0%)

-Area/Building Searches - 8

-(A decrease of 75%)
+Area/Building Searches - 2 (A decrease of 75%)

-(A decrease of 33%)
+Narcotic Searches - 12 (A decrease of 92%)

-Evidence Searches - 6
+Evidence Searches - 6 (No Change)

-10TORCYCLE U

 The Motorcycle Unit of the Colonie Police Department was formed in 1990.
 It continues to be utilized five or six months each year during the warmer months for patrol and specialized duties.
 It consists of a sergeant and four officers who share the various details and responsibilities for the unit.
 All Motor officers are trained and certified through the Northwestern Traffic Institute at Northwestern University.